Mintbase/Grants-Program/applications/ChatafishaNftMarketplace.md

 - **Registered Legal entity:**

 ### Team experience
-Chatafisha is an experienced team with a strong tech Team repos
+Chatafisha is an experienced team with a strong tech.
+**Team repos**
 - Firas
 - Thamer
 - Nada